District Municipality of Muskoka: The coming of the car

 World War I caused a significant dip in the tourist activity for the area and hence the economy.
 After the war, however, significant advances in the automobile brought demand for improved (paved) roads.
 These two developments, motorboats and private cars, brought greater overall development of the area; they also stimulated the spread of development around the lakes, as people no longer needed to be near major landings.
 Freed from the ports of call of the steamships, people built cottages farther afield.
 Demand began dropping for passenger billets on the steamship lines.

 Meanwhile, demand increased for air transportation.
 The earliest runways of Muskoka Airport were laid out in 1933.
 The airport has been intermittently upgraded.
 It was used strategically during World War II as a training field for the Norwegian Air Force after the Nazi occupation of Norway.

 The demands of World War II slowed residential development in this area.
 Wartime shortages kept many Americans at home and many Canadians were engaged in war activities.
 Postwar prosperity brought another boom based around the availability of the automobile, improved roads, and the newly affordable fiberglass boat.
 Suddenly owning a summer cottage became possible not only for the adventurous or the wealthy, but for many in the middle class.
 They traveled by private automobiles, and the steamship companies were forced to retire their ships one by one, until the last sailing in the late 1950s.

 Evolution of local government

 The District was formed from unorganized territory which was only partially surveyed into geographic townships by 1868.
 Surveying was completed in the coming years, and most, but not all, townships became organized municipally.
 The first townships were organized in 1869.
 In 1970, four geographic townships still existed in the District.

+In 1873, the organized townships were formed into a municipality similar to a county, known as the "Municipal Corporation of the District of Muskoka."
+Its constituent municipalities were: